 The town of Buttermere is a lovely place to stroll around and try a classic Lake District ice cream.
 There are also great views from the Dale Head walk which starts at Gatesgarth at the western end of the valley.

-06 – STROLL THE GARDENS AT HOLKER HALL
+6 – THE GARDENS AT HOLKER HALL

 The landed gentry have been calling the Lake District home for years, building some of the finest stately houses in the country.
 Strolling immaculate grounds is a great circuit breaker from more energetic activities, and it’s a wonderful thing to do in the Lake District.

-There are some oddities in the grounds too; a lone Sequoia, a small stand of Monkey Puzzle Trees and the Holker Great Lime, designated one of the Three Council’s 50 Great British Trees.
+There are some oddities in the grounds too; a lone Sequoia, a small stand of Monkey Puzzle Trees, and the Holker Great Lime – designated one of the Three Council’s 50 Great British Trees.

 The magnificent magnolias and rhododendrons are out in April, but we have it on good authority (from the gardener) that July is the best time to visit.

-07 – HAVE A PINT IN THE LANGDALE VALLEY
+7 – HAVE A PINT IN THE LANGDALE VALLEY

 Comprising 5 imposing peaks, the Langdales is one of the most remote and dramatic areas of the Lake District.
 After a strenuous day exploring the Langdale Pikes, you’ll be ready for a rest by the end of the day.
 Luckily, this remote valley has some of the most authentic hiker’s pubs in the country.

-08 – AMBLE AROUND AMBLESIDE
+8 – AMBLESIDE

 Ambleside is a centrally located town on the northern shores of Windermere.
 Once a quiet market town, Ambleside has blossomed into one of the most popular tourist destinations in the Lake District.
-With a wide selection of shops, restaurants and accommodation options, it’s a great base for Lake District getaways.

-Loughrigg is a little lump of a mountain in the centre of several beautiful Lake District valleys.
 The summit has wide-ranging views of lakes and tarns stretching in all directions, with pretty villages tucked under imposing flanks, and an amphitheatre of higher mountains in the distance.

 The slopes of Loughrigg are stunning with bobbling mounds of grass strewn with sheep, heather-covered hillocks split by zigzagging dry stone walls, and paths leading over wooden stiles down to shimmering lakes.

-10 – SCOFF THE DELIGHTS OF CARTMEL
+10 – EAT IN CARTMEL

-Cartmel, on the southern edge of the Lake District, has developed a reputation as a foodie destination.
-Chef Simon Rogan has set up shop with two Michelin-starred restaurants L’Enclume and Rogan & Co.
-Several of the hotels in town take pub grub to the next level, the Unsworth’s Yard Brewery is perfecting the art of craft beer and Cartmel Cheeses produces small batch production cheeses.
+Chef Simon Rogan has set up shop with two Michelin-starred restaurants and several of the hotels in town take pub grub to the next level.

-11 – TAKE A BOAT ON WINDEREMERE
+11 – TAKE TO THE WATER ON WINDERMERE

 Windermere is the largest natural lake in England and a popular spot for all types of boating excursions.

-Winderemere Lake Cruises offer a selection of trips on traditional old steamers as well as sparkling new boats.
+Windermere Lake Cruises offer a selection of trips on traditional old steamers as well as sparkling new boats.
 They also offer electric motorboats and rowing boats for hire.

 Another great way to experience the lake is on a restored heritage boat.
 Take a relaxing 30- or 75-minute journey from the Windermere Jetty Museum to enjoy the rugged scenery surrounding the lake.
 Knowledgeable skippers provide information about the lake and the conservation efforts required to keep it in top shape.